How to reduce CPU load in Live

 Disable warping in Simpler.
 Or use a warping algorithm other than Complex or Complex Pro.

-Follow these optional suggestions to optimise audio file handling:
+Follow these optional suggestions to optimize audio file handling:

 De-activate Hi-Q mode on audio clips.
 This setting improves the Sample Rate conversion when transposing audio files, at the cost of higher CPU drain.
 The Hi-Q button can be toggled from within the Sample Box.